 The sales are conducted by deputy constables who sell the property for whatever the tax delinquency amount is for cash.

-If you are seriously interested in purchasing foreclosers on the courthouse steps, you will want to subscribe to a service similar to the Foreclosure Listing Service.
+If you are seriously interested in purchasing foreclosers on the courthouse steps, you will want to subscribe to a service similar to the ones found on Roddy's Foreclosure Listing Service.